opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 ## Google's AI Platform

-[Dr. Lak Lakshmanan](https://twitter.com/lak_gcp) is the head of Data Analytics and AI Solutions at Google Cloud Platform, and was formerly a Director at [Climate Corporation](https://www.climate.com/company/press-releases/new-climate-basic-functionality/) leading a team of data scientists building probabilistic estimates of past, current and future weather.
+[Dr. Lak Lakshmanan](https://twitter.com/lak_gcp) is the head of Data Analytics and AI Solutions at [Google Cloud Platform](https://cloud.google.com/gcp/), and was formerly a Director at [Climate Corporation](https://www.climate.com/company/press-releases/new-climate-basic-functionality/) leading a team of data scientists building probabilistic estimates of past, current and future weather.
 He is the author of several fantastic [books](https://aisoftwarellc.weebly.com/books.html) on topics ranging from ML in climate science, to geospatial analysis techniques, to Google BigQuery.

 Dr. Lakshmanan recently delivered a talk titled [Building a Data Cloud to Enable Analytics and AI-Driven Innovation](https://www.meetup.com/Serverless-Toronto/events/277818918/) to [Serverless Toronto](https://www.meetup.com/Serverless-Toronto).
 A recording is eventually to be posted [here](https://www.youtube.com/playlist?list=PLd31CCJlr9FrZazLqRg1Lxq7xw9b6VNP6) with slides [here](https://www.slideshare.net/dzivkovi/presentations).

-After a walk through Home Depot's current web site and a demonstration of the machine learning elements employed to shape customer journeys there, the talk moved to the work that any innovative AI development team must deliver.
+After a walk through [Home Depot](https://www.homedepot.com/)'s web experience and a demonstration of the machine learning elements employed to shape customer journeys there, the talk moved to the work that any innovative AI development team must do to deliver.
 Design patterns for data and problem representation, operationalization, repeatability, reproducibility, flexibility, explainability, and fairness all exist and should not have to be built from scratch.
-There exist pre-trained image and spoken language models that require modest additional data before deployment.
+Lak noted that there exist pre-trained image and spoken language models that require modest additional data before deployment.

 ![](2021-08-11a.png)

 In structured business data contexts, analysts that currently work in SQL could themselves take advantage of machine learning algorithms.
 BigQuery ML is just an easy-to-use way to invoke machine learning models on structured data using SQL.
-The graphical abstraction of CI/CD/CT illustrates a development ideal for AI.
+Google's graphical abstraction of CI/CD/CT illustrates a development ideal for AI.

 ----

 ## Empathy in Action

-In this short [JD Long](https://twitter.com/CMastication) talk, he discusses how he works to create a supportive learning environment focused on helping analysts "kick ass" regardless of their tool set.
+In this short [JD Long](https://twitter.com/CMastication) talk, he discusses how he works to create a supportive learning environment focused on helping analysts "kick ass" regardless of their tool kit.

 Great educators use [scaffolding](https://www.gcu.edu/blog/teaching-school-administration/what-scaffolding-education) to launch newcomers within a guided framework, providing more support at first.
 Over time, as learners become more independent, the scaffold is removed.
 New members on our business teams need scaffolding and mentoring, too.
 Graphical abstractions are an important part of starting people down the right path.